 by Sandy Swegel

 It’s hot hot hot here in Colorado and to make it worse, smoke from the wildfires out of control has caused local authorities to issue “stay indoors” advisories.
 We’re all suffering, plants especially since they can’t get up and come inside away from the heat and particulate pollution.
-How can we help our plants when they are stressed?
+How can we help our plants survive the heat when they are stressed?

 Don’t overwater.
 A little extra water is good now, especially since air humidity is almost nonexistent, but you can easily kill your plants with overwatering.
 Droopy leaves can also mean intense air heat, not just lack of water in the soil.
 Put your finger in the soil to see if it is really dry before you water again.